deoktr/keyt/README.md

 The intent of this program is to have a password manager and generator without storing any data anywhere in any form.
 The password is derived from a master password.

-⚠️ Every passwords are derived from your master password, if you loose it you will lose access to all your account, be carreful.
+⚠️ Every passwords are derived from your master password, if you loose it you will lose access to all your account, be careful.

 ## Install CLI